Kareo and PatientPop are now Tebra. Learn more

 • Certificate/license number

 Protected health information also includes a patient’s fingerprint and voiceprint.
-Even if you never share a patient’s face or name, you can’t use their voice in any promotional or other materials.
-HIPAA protects voices because they could identify patients.
-(Think of Gilbert Gottfried.)
+Even if you never share a patient’s face or name, you can’t use their voice in promotional or other materials.
+Voices are unique indicators of who we are, and HIPAA protects voices because they could identify patients.

 With enough detective work, most biographical information could reveal someone’s identity.
 Do not disclose a patient’s occupation, marital status, or information about their family, income, or race.